API & Fine Pharmaceutical Manufacturer in India

 Ferric carboxymaltose bypasses this digestive battlefield altogether.
 Since it’s administered intravenously, it enters your bloodstream directly, avoiding any potential irritation to your stomach and intestines.
 This makes it a godsend for people who experience these unpleasant side effects with oral iron 4 5 6.

-How Does Ferric Carboxymaltose Work?
+How Does Ferric Carboxymaltose Work for iron deficiency solution?

 Ferric carboxymaltose (FCM) tackles iron deficiency with a unique approach.
 Unlike oral iron that relies on the sometimes-fickle digestive system, FCM is an injectable iron complex.
 Ferric carboxymaltose mode of action delivers iron directly into the bloodstream, bypassing absorption issues in the gut 7 8.
 The sugar molecule carboxymaltose acts as a carrier, slowly releasing iron to be taken up by cells of the immune system.
 These cells then distribute iron to essential proteins like ferritin for storage and transferrin for transport throughout the body.
 This controlled release minimizes the risk of iron overload and allows for efficient replenishment of iron stores, ultimately promoting red blood cell production.
 These red blood cells are the oxygen carriers in your body, and with more of them, you’ll feel energized and revitalized 9 10 11 12 13.